fusioncharts/dev_centre_docs/chart-guide/chart-configurations/data-plot.md

 breadcrumb: [["Home", "/"], ["Data Plot"]]
 ---

-Data plot refers to the column in column chart, lines in a line chart, pie/doughnut slices in a pie/doughnut chart.
+Data plot refers to the columns of the column chart, lines in a line chart, pie/doughnut slices in a pie/doughnut chart.
 You can enhance the way your data plot looks using colors, gradients and hover effects.

 ## Color individual data plots

 You can specify a custom color for each data plot.
-Specify the hex code of the color using the `color` attribute within `data` under the `chart` object.
+Specify the hex code of the color using the `color` attribute within `data`under the `chart` object.

 Refer to the code below: